 - Day 5: Make It Happen

 As expected, there was overlap with some of the earlier courses I’ve taken.
 However, there were some significant differences and debunking of previous research.
-For example, I don’t recall a course asking me to look both backwards and forwards.
+For example, I don’t recall a course asking me to look both backward and forwards.
 And most importantly, it asked me to think about my “whys” or “motivations” for the goals.
 This is a great drill-down exercise.